-Rule 28: Designated Judges
+Rule 28: Designated Judges (amended 1 August 2003)

 After consultation with the Judges concerned, the Presiding Judge of the Trial Chamber shall designate for a given period such Judges as necessary to whom indictments, warrants, and all other pre-trial matters not pertaining to a case already assigned to a Chamber, shall be transmitted for review.
 The Registrar shall publish the information by appropriate means and as soon as possible.